youkergav/PixelPlanetPrefabs/README.md

 ## Overview
 This is Unity project based off of the [Pixel Planet Generator][1] project by [Deep-Fold][2].
-Instead of exporting spiresheets, planets are set with prefabs so they can be loaded in a scene dynamically.
+Instead of exporting spritesheets, planets are set with prefabs so they can be loaded in a scene dynamically.

 I am no Unity expert so please open up issues (or make pull requests!).
 Available under MIT license.
 Credit is appreciated, but not required.